MAGICAL GLASS PUMPKIN PATCH SET TO RETURN TO LOS GATOS FOR 17th YEAR

-Community-focused event has raised close to $200K for High School Arts Program
+Community-focused event has raised over $200K for High School Arts Program

 The annual event has been spearheaded since its inception by Los Gatos residents Shelly Monfort and Ken Mollenauer and Los Gatos High School (LGHS) alumni Gigi Erickson and Tom Stanton who realized that they could create a winning situation that would benefit local artists, art programs at the school and the local community.

-The Magical Glass Pumpkin Patch is now a Los Gatos fixture, with close to $200K donated over the years to support the high school art programs, the Interact (community service) Club, beautification of school grounds and other school programs.
+The Magical Glass Pumpkin Patch is now a Los Gatos fixture, with over $200K donated over the years to support the high school art programs, the Interact (community service) Club, beautification of school grounds and other school programs.

 “We’ve so appreciated the many donations MGPP has given to our school through the years,” said Tonya McQuade, an English teacher at LGHS.
 “This money has helped to purchase needed supplies and equipment for our art classes, fund special assemblies such as our Shakespeare Assembly and Theater Workshop, as well as author presentations and new books and DVDs for our English classes.